campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 <div class="imageContainer">
   <img :src="'/xcneon.jpeg'"/>
-  <span class="titleImageCaption text--secondary">In addition to the game's technical chops, Xenoblade Chronicles 3 makes intelligent use of neon colors to make environments pop.</span>
+  <span class="titleImageCaption text--secondary">In addition to the game's technical chops, XC3 makes intelligent use of neon colors to make environments pop.</span>
 </div>

 These improvements aren't simply for the pixel-counters and the framerate snobs, though.
-Instead, I'd argue that these improvements help Xenoblade Chronicles 3 feel like a *real, living universe*.
-It's biomes are teeming with personality and life, which helps evoke a nostalgic, childlike sense of adventure.
-Part of the Xenoblade Chronicles series' appeal is its stunning, varied environments, and Xenoblade Chronicles 3 definitely delivers.
+Instead, I'd argue that these improvements help XC3 feel like a *real, living universe*.
+Its biomes are teeming with personality and life, which helps evoke a nostalgic, childlike sense of adventure.

-This is important because exploration is a large part of Xenoblade Chronicles 3's appeal: much of the player's time will be spent traversing the game's varied, ethereal landscapes.
+This is important because exploration is a large part of XC3's appeal: much of the player's time will be spent traversing the game's varied, ethereal landscapes.
 Despite a lack of any real secrets to discover or treasures to find (which I'll get to later), I'll admit that simply being able to observe the <a target="_blank" href="/xc3vista.gif">sun setting behind a vast expanse of distant mountains </a>for the first time was a real treat.

 ### A Mature, Consistent Narrative
 <div class="imageContainer imageUnderSection">